slacka/WoeUSB/README.md

 * Legacy/MBR-style/IBM PC compatible bootmode
 * Native UEFI booting is supported for Windows 7 and later images(with a limitation of only FAT filesystem can be used as target filesystem)

+This project is a fork of [Congelli501's WinUSB software](http://en.congelli.eu/prog_info_winusb.html), which is not maintained since 2012, according to the official website.

 ## Installation
 Following is the instructions to install WinUSB if your Linux distro's packaged version is not available or too old.